For the west: Western Roads Upgrade work underway

 The project includes intersection and bicycle path upgrades, an additional lane in each direction, and a second bridge over the Princes Freeway, transforming this key industrial route and improving journey times for all road users.

-Plenary is the financial arranger, joint project sponsor and joint SPV manager for the project, part of the Netflow consortium – also comprising Cintra as joint project sponsor and SPV manager, WBHO Infrastructure as design and construction lead, and the Amey and Broadspectrum joint venture as services contractor – contracted by the Victorian Government to design, build, finance and maintain the project for 20 years after the capital works are completed.
+Plenary is the financial arranger, joint project sponsor and joint SPV manager for the project, part of the Netflow consortium – also comprising Cintra as joint project sponsor and SPV manager, WBHO Infrastructure as design and construction lead, and the Amey Broadspectrum joint venture as services contractor – contracted by the Victorian Government to design, build, finance and maintain the project for 20 years after the capital works are completed.

 View the Victorian Government media release.